 2012 Mitsubishi Outlander Review

-The 2012 Mitsubishi Outlander isn’t gigantic, but its diminutive size means it has sportier handling than most other affordable midsize SUVs.
+The 2012 Mitsubishi Outlander has sportier handling than most other affordable midsize SUVs, but most reviewers agree that it's outclassed by most rivals.

 The 2012 Mitsubishi Outlander perches on the fence between compact SUVs and midsize SUVs.
 While that might mean the Outlander will be shopped by more people, it also means it’s up against twice as many rivals, and both classes are filled with SUVs that trump it.